Customer formats are all different

 Situation

-Inquiries, bookings, and product information were spread across channels, creating an operating bottleneck.
+Inquiries, bookings, and product information were spread across channels, creating repeated manual checks.

 Result